-Students must complete a minimum of 13 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 101 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Nine (9) credits must be completed at Southwestern before the AAS EMT -Paramedic: Career Pathway Certificate of Completion: EMS Technician I is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+Twenty-four (24) credits must be completed at Southwestern before the AAS Emergency Medical Technology - Paramedic degree is awarded.
+The completion of the following certificates will be required in order to qualify for graduation: ACLS, PHTLS, AMLS, EPC or PEPP.
+Contact the director for more information on these certificates.